Property (T) and Poincar\'e duality in dimension three: Coboundary expansion and property (T)

 Let $G$ be a group of type $\FP_2$ and let $X$ be a 2-complex with $H_1(X;\Z)=0$ such that $G$ acts freely, cellularly, and cocompactly on $X$.
 Let $F_*\to\Z$ be the associated cellular partial resolution.
 For $H\normalsub G$, there is an identification for $i\leq2$ and likewise for cochains Now, Theorem \ref{linearprogram} applies to $X/H$ when $H$ has (T), as this implies the complex has trivial first cohomology.
 This now implies the following, exactly as in \cite{BaderSauer} Theorem 2.13.

 \begin{prop} Let $X$ be a 2-complex with $H_1(X;\Z)=0$ such that a group $G$ with property (T) acts freely, cellularly, and cocompactly on $X$.
 Then there is an expansion constant $C$ that applies to all finite index normal subgroups $H$ of $G$.
-That is, the cochain complexes $C^*(X_H;\Z)$ associated to the cell complexes $X_H = X/H$ endowed with the $\ell^1$ norm satisfy uniform linear bounds on the norm of integral primitives of coboundaries. \end{prop}
+That is, the cochain complexes $C^*(X/H;\Z)$ endowed with the $\ell^1$ norm satisfy uniform linear bounds on the norm of integral primitives of integral coboundaries in degree 2. \end{prop}

 We will now show that this in fact applies to all resolutions by showing the $\Z$-expansion property does not depend on the initial resolution.